fakhranii/typescript-in-depth/notes.md

 <!--!
 Commands -->

-1 ) if you wanna see the list of commands you can use with ts files, you can hit this command -> tsc -h 2 ) the command of run ts file -> tsc fileName
+<if you wanna see the list of commands you can use with ts files, you can hit this command -> tsc -h>
+2 ) <the command of run ts file -> tsc fileName>
-3 ) the command of run ts file in watch mode -> tsc -w fileName 4 ) to create tsConfig file -> tsc --init
+3 ) <the command of run ts file in watch mode -> tsc -w fileName> 4 ) <to create tsConfig file -> tsc --init>
-5 ) if you wanna compiled the whole project, not specific file -> tsc 6 ) if you wanna compiled the whole project but in watch mode, not specific file -> tsc -w
+5 ) <if you wanna compiled the whole project, not specific file -> tsc> 6 ) <if you wanna compiled the whole project but in watch mode, not specific file -> tsc -w>

 ===============================================================================================